sofiawallq/battling-ships/README.md

 ## Features

+### Flow chart

 ### Existing features

 Input from the user
 Places ships randomly on both players boards
 Ability to hide the Computers board from the other player

+### Features left to implement

+## Data model eg class

+## Testing

+Manually tested the program by doing the following:
+* Given invalid input on every place possible - letters instead of numbers, guesses outside of the board size, provided the same guess twice.
+* Continuosly testing the run.py in my local terminal and then on the Code Institute Heroku mock terminal.

+## Validator testing

+## Bugs
+### Unsolved bugs

+## Deployment
+This project was deployed using Code Institutes mock terminal for Heroku Steps for deployment in Heroku:

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The link to the mock terminal can be found here -

+## Credits
+### Content

+Function for

+Init section for board class project scope